apostrophecms/docs/docs/getting-started/README.md

 # Replace `my-user` with the name you want for your first user.
 ```

 Start the site with `npm run dev`.
-The app will then watch for changes in client-side code, then restart the app and refresh the browser when it detects any.
+The app will then watch for changes in client-side code, rebuilds it, then refresh the browser when it detects any.
 You can log in with the username and password you created at [http://localhost:3000/login](http://localhost:3000/login).

 ::: tip
-If you are starting the site in a production or do not want the process to watch for changes, start the site with `node app.js`.
+If you are starting the site in a production environment or do not want the process to watch for changes, start the site with `node app.js`.
 :::